 - 1. The aggregate number of Shares that may be issued pursuant to the Stock Option Plan, as amended, may not exceed 39,670,000.
-As at December 31, 2015, 13,390,925 options had been granted (less cancellations) since the Stock Option Plan's inception in 1997. - 2.
-Reference is made to the disclosure regarding the Stock Option Plan in Note 21 in the Consolidated Financial Statements for the Year Ended December 31, 2015 which are available in the Company's filings with the securities regulatory authorities in Canada at www.sedar.com and the United States at www.sed.gov/edgar.shtml. - 3.
-In 2006, the Company assumed DMI's Legacy Plan (defined below).
-In 2013, the Company issued replacement options to Fission employees pursuant to the plan of arrangement, 831,374 of which were outstanding at the end of the year as explained below. - 4.
-This represents approximately 1.4% of the Shares outstanding on December 31, 2015.
+As at December 31, 2016, 13,676,450 options had been granted (less cancellations) since the Stock Option Plan's inception in 1997. - 2.
+Reference is made to the disclosure regarding the Stock Option Plan in Note 21 in the Consolidated Financial Statements for the Year Ended December 31, 2016 which are available in the Company's filings with the securities regulatory authorities in Canada at www.sec.gov/edgar.shtml. - 3.
+This represents approximately 1.28% of the Shares outstanding on December 31, 2016.